The mechanism of electrical conduction in glassy semiconductors: Microscopic picture

-A topological midgap state in a glassy semiconductor is typically charged negatively or positively~\cite{ZL_JCP, ZLMicro2, LL2}, which would correspond to the singly-occupied state in \cref{polaron}, inset (a), becoming instead either filled or empty, respectively.
+A topological midgap state in a glassy semiconductor is typically charged negatively or positively~\cite{ZL_JCP, ZLMicro2, LL2}, which would correspond to the singly-occupied state in Fig.~\ref{polaron}, inset (a), becoming instead either filled or empty, respectively.
 The so charged defects thus comprise a disordered checkerboard pattern of excess negative and positive charges, the corresponding length scale being the cooperativity length $\xi$ itself.
 The pattern is tied to the structure and can change only if the melt flows or ages; both of the latter processes are activated and, typically, slow~\cite{LW_ARPC, L_AP}.
-The aperiodic checkerboard charge pattern is a source of an electrostatic potential, see Fig.~\ref{pot}(a), that will act on itinerant charges.
+This charge distribution is inherently built-in owing to the structural degeneracy of the disordered lattice; the emergence of this charge distribution cannot be captured by continuum treatments~\cite{XW, L_AP}.

+Now, the present picture advances the following microscopic notions, to be detailed below: On the one hand, the charge carriers are topological polarons each in the form of an electron or hole bound to an intimate pair of topological defects.
+On the other hand, the inherent aperiodic charge pattern is a source of an electrostatic potential, see Fig.~\ref{pot}(a), that will act on itinerant charges.
+Furthermore, the variation of the aperiodic electric field is sufficiently large to cause transient localization of the polarons; the characteristic length scale of spatial variation of the field, then, determines the density of states for charge carriers.

-To determine the detailed nature of itinerant charges in glassy CDW solids, we note that already their periodic counterparts can house intimate pairs of topological defects bound to a polaron~\cite{Su5626, ISI:A1981MD41000002, RevModPhys.60.781}.
-We illustrate such an (electron) polaron configuration in \cref{polaron}, at the SSH level, using an even-numbered closed chain at half-filling and an added electron.
-In the extreme limit of a chain of weakly interacting dimers, this special polaron can be thought of as an electron placed in the anti-bonding orbital on an individual dimer, inset (b) of \cref{polaron}.
+To establish the detailed nature of itinerant charges in glassy CDW solids, we note that already their periodic counterparts can house intimate pairs of topological defects bound to a polaron~\cite{Su5626, ISI:A1981MD41000002, RevModPhys.60.781}.
+We illustrate such an (electron) polaron configuration in Fig.~\ref{polaron}, at the SSH level, using an even-numbered closed chain at half-filling and an added electron.
+In the extreme limit of a chain of weakly interacting dimers, this special polaron can be thought of as an electron placed in the anti-bonding orbital on an individual dimer, inset (b) of Fig.~\ref{polaron}.
 At the same time, a destabilization of the filled orbital takes place.
 The bonding---anti-bonding orbital pair corresponds to two mutually-hybridized midgap states centered on, respectively, an over-coordinated and under-coordinated site~\cite{RevModPhys.60.781}.
-The {\em hole}-polaron case is analogous and would correspond to an empty antibonding orbital and half-filled bonding orbital in \cref{polaron}, inset (b).
+The {\em hole}-polaron case is analogous and would correspond to an empty antibonding orbital and half-filled bonding orbital in Fig.~\ref{polaron}, inset (b).